Our Investing Thesis

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-I've seen Gavi play live when Barcelona visited Valencia this year, and I'm telling you the dude is legit.
-He's only 17 year's old, never left the field, and was involved in almost every play as an aggressive central mid.
+I've seen Gavi play live when Barcelona visited Valencia, and I'm telling you the dude is legit.
+At only 17 year's old, he never left the field, and was involved in almost every play as an aggressive central mid.

 Perhaps this year's revelation in not just LaLiga, but European football altogether, Gavi was promoted to the Barcelona first team last summer just a few weeks after turning 17.
 He almost immediately settled in and has been a regular ever since.
 Subsequently fast-tracked into the Spain senior side, Gavi also became his country's youngest-ever debutant.

 Strengths: You don't need to spend a lot of time studying Gavi to detect his Barcelona DNA (he's a La Masia product despite having spent a few years at the Real Betis academy.)
 The innate appreciation of space, the lovely ball control and ability to play with just few touches are all there.
 But unlike many technically gifted academy footballers, Gavi is also competitive and hardworking.
 In his debut season he averages an impressive 13 challenges per game (45% successful) and whether fielded as an inverted winger on the left or as a "No. 8," he is hard to dispossess and always wants the ball throughout the game.

 He's fearless, aggressive, and I recommend you go all-in on his cards.